canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **default:** see below
 * **can be interactive:** yes

-APT configuration, used both during the install and once booted into the target system.
+APT configuration, used both during the installation and once booted into the target system.

 This section historically used the same format as curtin,